thanhdnh/Image_Segmentation_Quality_Scores/README.md

 Copyright 2019 by Dang N. H. Thanh.
 Email: thanh.dnh.cs@gmail.com You need to install the statistics and Image Processing toolboxes

+Full reference of the scores, you can read here https://en.wikipedia.org/wiki/Precision_and_recall#Recall

 # HOW TO USE:
 1. Launch two images: a ground truth segmentation image and a acquired segmented image A = imread('groundtruth.png');